 170 x 70% = 119 BPM

-Therefore, if you’re age 50, your target heart rate is between 85 and 119 BPM.
+Therefore, if you’re 50, your average heart rate should be between 85 and 119 BPM.

-Taking your pulse is very simple.
-You can measure your heart rate in three ways:
+Taking your pulse is very simple, here’s how you can measure your heart rate easily:

 - At your wrist.
 Place your two forefingers on the inside of your wrist, towards the thumb side and between the tendon and the bone.
 Set a timer and count your pulse for 30 seconds, then times this by two to find out the BPM number.

 - At your neck.
 Tuck two forefingers on your neck, just to the right or left of your windpipe.
 Set a timer and count as before.

 - Using a heart rate monitor.
 These are available to buy on the high street, from chemists and from some large supermarkets.

 You can work out an average heart rate by measuring your BPM multiple times, adding them together, and then dividing by the number of times you’ve measured it.

 Whichever method you use:

 - Measure your pulse when you’ve just woken up to find out your average resting heart rate.